 Content notes: The pieces in Queer Out Here talk about many things related to being queer and the outdoors.
-This issue contains some swearing, mentions of physical and emotional distress, difficult family relationships and social situations, experiences of physical injury and hardship, danger from the elements and being misgendered.
-If you have specific anxieties or triggers, you could check the transcript for particular words or ask a trusted friend to listen and give you feedback.
-If we've missed something obvious, please send us an email so we can add it.
-Some people might wish to take note of the following:
+This issue contains swearing, queerphobia (mostly homophobia and transphobia), mentions of drinking and physical violence, risky activities and environments, mention of misogyny/sexism including passing reference to sexual harassment, dead animals, sensual encounters (not explicit).
+If you have specific anxieties or triggers, you may wish to ask a trusted friend to listen and give you feedback.
+You could also check the transcript for particular words, or send us an email.
+In particular this issue contains the following:

 Introduction - Jonathan and Allysse

 Short description: Opener, welcome, thank yous and housekeeping.
 The sound of a small stream plays beneath Allysse and Jonathan’s introduction.